Code of Conduct

 All in attendance should listen quietly and attentively.
 The use of common manners will be expected.

-Children should raise their hand before making comments or asking questions.
+Children should raise their hands before making comments or asking questions.

 Part of showing respect for the Instructor is to come to class prepared.
 If preparation is required for the class and student comes to class unprepared, he/she may have to observe during that portion of the class which required preparation.